On Predictability of Reinforcement Learning Dynamics for Large Language Models: Dominance of Rank-1 Subspace (Property 1)

 \section{Dominance of Rank-1 Subspace (Property 1)}

 In this section, our objective is to analyze the effect of the Rank-1 Subspace of the parameter update matrix $\Delta W$ on reasoning gains.
 In Section \ref{section21}, we first introduce the method for quantifying the contribution of the Rank-1 Subspace.
 Then, we exhibit experimental setups and main results in Section \ref{section22}.
-In Section \ref{section23}, we investigate the underlying causes of of Rank-1 dominance by exploring the norm of $\Delta W$, the rank of $\Delta W$, and model embeddings.
+Furthermore, the underlying causes of Rank-1 dominance and deeper analysis are investigated in Section \ref{section23}.